Step Up Revolution

 Step Up Revolution (released in some countries as Step Up 4: Miami Heat) is a 2012 American dance film directed by Scott Speer and written by Amanda Brody.
 The film is the sequel to Step Up 3D (2010) and the fourth installment in the Step Up film series.
 It stars Ryan Guzman, Kathryn McCormick, Misha Gabriel, Cleopatra Coleman, Stephen "tWitch" Boss, Tommy Dewey, and Peter Gallagher.

 Step Up Revolution was released in the United States on July 27, 2012, by Summit Entertainment, through conventional 2D and 3D formats.
 It became the first film in the series to not be co-produced by Touchstone Pictures nor distributed by Walt Disney Studios Motion Pictures and the first film to be released by Summit after being acquired by Lions Gate Entertainment in January 2012.
-The film grossed over $140 million against a production budget of $33 million and received mixed reviews from critics.
+The film grossed $140.4 million against a production budget of $33 million, but received mixed reviews from critics, who criticized the plot but praised the dance sequences.

 A sequel, Step Up: All In, was released in August 2014 in the United States.